nix-community/nix-vscode-extensions/README.md

 # Nix VSCode Marketplace

-At the time of writing this, searching `nixpkgs` yields around **200** VS Code extensions.
-However, the VS Code marketplace contains more than **40,000** extensions!
+At the time of writing this, searching `nixpkgs` yields around **200** `VS Code` extensions.
+However, the `VS Code Marketplace` contains more than **40,000** extensions!

 This flake provides the Nix expressions for the majority of available extensions from [Open VSX](https://open-vsx.org/) and [VSCode Marketplace](https://marketplace.visualstudio.com/vscode).

-A GitHub action updates the extensions daily.
+A `GitHub Action` updates the extensions daily.

+That said, you can now use a different set of extensions for `VS Code` (or `VSCodium`) in each of your projects.
+Moreover, you can share your flakes so that other people don't need to install these extensions manually!

 ## Usage